The Gospel According to John:

 a close look at the prologue (46:13)

-In the video overview for Lesson 1, Matthew discusses the role played in the Gospel According to John by the person we understand to be Jesus’ cousin.
+In the video for this lesson, Turning to God’s Word author Matthew Phelps discusses the role played in the Gospel According to John by the person we understand to be Jesus’ cousin.
 The Fourth Gospel is the only one of the four Gospels that fails to describe John as “the Baptist.”
 Matthew suggests that “John the Witness” might be a better way of referring to Jesus’ cousin in order to avoid confusion with John the Evangelist.
 It turns out that in the Fourth Gospel, John’s primary mission is to provide testimony to the light—to attest to the fact that Jesus, who appears in human form, actually is both human and divine.
 Without John serving as a credible witness, it would be difficult if not impossible for men and women to recognize that Jesus is God.

 The Scripture ranges for the videos that accompany this Catholic Bible study match the Scripture ranges for the sets of questions in The Gospel According to John: An Encounter with Grace & Truth.
-You can follow along as Matthew discusses Lesson 1, “In the Beginning Was the Word,on pages 5–10 in the study book.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 1, “In the Beginning Was the Word,” on pages 4–10 in the study book.

 what language did Jesus speak?